freeseek/mocha/README.md

-               Q_ARM - whether the call extends to the long arm and whether it reaches the telomere NSITES - number of sites used for the call NHETS - number of heterozygous sites used for the call N50_HETS - N50 value for heterozygous sites distance BDEV - BAF deviation estimate from 0.5 BDEV_SE - standard deviation estimate for BAF deviation LDEV / REL_COV - LRR deviation estimate / relative coverage estimate LDEV_SE / REL_COV_SE - standard deviation estimate for LRR deviation / relative coverage LOD_LRR_BAF - LOD score for model based on LRR and BAF LOD_BAF_PHASE - LOD score for model based on BAF and genotype phase NFLIPS - number of phase flips for calls based on BAF and genotype phase model BAF_CONC - BAF phase concordance across phased heterozygous sites underlying the call (see Vattathil et al. 2012) TYPE - Type of call based on LRR / relative coverage CF - estimated cell fraction based on BDEV and TYPE, or LDEV and TYPE if either BDEV or BDEV_SE are missing
+               Q_ARM - whether the call extends to the long arm and whether it reaches the telomere NSITES - number of sites used for the call NHETS - number of heterozygous sites used for the call N50_HETS - N50 value for consecutive heterozygous sites distances BDEV - BAF deviation estimate from 0.5 BDEV_SE - standard deviation estimate for BAF deviation LDEV / REL_COV - LRR deviation estimate / relative coverage estimate LDEV_SE / REL_COV_SE - standard deviation estimate for LRR deviation / relative coverage LOD_LRR_BAF - LOD score for model based on LRR and BAF LOD_BAF_PHASE - LOD score for model based on BAF and genotype phase NFLIPS - number of phase flips for calls based on BAF and genotype phase model (-1 if LRR and BAF model used) BAF_CONC - BAF phase concordance across phased heterozygous sites underlying the call (see Vattathil et al. 2012) LOD_BAF_CONC - LOD score for model based on BAF phase concordance (genome-wide corrected) TYPE - Type of call based on LRR / relative coverage CF - estimated cell fraction based on BDEV and TYPE, or LDEV and TYPE if either BDEV or BDEV_SE are missing
 ```